robeberhardt/cubes/README.md

 maintaining 60fps until we get > 5000 cubes, I'm sure there is much to learn about optimizing the pipeline

+#### third-party code
+everything in the Utils group (matrix and vector structs, math helpers, shader loader)

 #### references
 http://www.raywenderlich.com/3664/opengl-tutorial-for-ios-opengl-es-2-0
 http://blog.csdn.net/kesalin/article/category/1288827